 Your information may wind up being turned over to collections due to the unpaid debt accrued by a criminal who stole your identity.

 React to identity theft

 When you realize you are a victim to this crime, the key is to react swiftly to minimize the damage.
 Ensure that you notify police of this crime and file a report right away.
-This is a serious crime and when disputing various negative items on your credit report, this will be critical in building a case to present to creditors and the credit bureau.
+This is a serious crime and when disputing various negative items on your credit report, a police report will be critical in building a case to present to creditors and the credit bureaus.

-Whatever you do following identity theft, make sure you document each step you've taken to present to the creditors and credit bureau and continue down a more prosperous financial future.
+Whatever you do following identity theft, make sure you document each step you’ve taken to present to the creditors and credit bureaus and continue down a more prosperous financial future.

 Prevent identity theft

-One of the best ways to eliminate your risk of suffering credit score is to become aware of this type of crime.
+One of the best ways to eliminate your risk of identity theft harming your credit score is to become aware of this type of crime.
 Knowing the serious side effects of identity theft and how it can impact your life will encourage you to prevent it.

 Whenever you receive mail, always shred the documents so your information cannot be compromised.
 Criminals can easily gather mail and use the information to open new lines of credit that may damage your credit score.
 If you do not already own a paper shredder, consider investing in one.

 Monitoring your credit score regularly is another way to protect yourself against this crime.
 If you notice any suspicious activity, react quickly.
-The faster you do this, the less identity theft can impact your financial situation.
+The faster you do this, the less identity theft can impact your financial situation and credit score.